 |Martial Arts Training - Sensei Hausel stands in kiba dachi|

-with 400 pounds of weight at University of Wyoming.
+with 400 pounds of weight on his back at the

 |Gichin Funakoshi, father of modern Okinawa |